 - ½ cup sesame seeds

-- In a large bowl, beat the milk, yeast, 2 whole eggs, 1 separated white, butter, and sugar together.
+- In a large bowl, beat the milk, yeast, 2 whole eggs, the separated egg white, butter, and sugar together.

-- Add the flour to the bowl, then sprinkle the salt on top.
+- Add the flour and sprinkle the salt on top.
 Use a spatula to combine all of the ingredients into a very wet, loose dough.
 (The dough might seem a little lumpy, that’s fine.)

 - Cover with plastic wrap and let rise for 45 minutes.

-- Preheat the oven to 375º.
-Line two rimmed sheet pans or cookie sheets with parchment paper.
+- Preheat the oven to 375ºF.
+Grease a muffin top pan or line a baking sheet with parchment paper.